 Fort San Juan, near Morganton, was built in 1567 as part of a Spanish Army mission.

 Ken Humphries uses traditional techniques to make beautiful hand-carved duck decoys.

 Shrimpburgers have been a favorite treat of coastal visitors for decades.

 Carteret County’s annual Wild Caught Festival serves ONLY fresh, locally caught seafood.

 Citizens Police Academy offers day-in-the-life experiences with law enforcement officers.

 Davy Arch works to promote & preserve the history & heritage of the Cherokee.

 Watch videos from your favorite PBS KIDS shows with the PBS KIDS Video app for your tablet or phone.

-The University of North Carolina Center for Public Television helps all of us explore new worlds and ideas.
+Public Media North Carolina helps all of us explore new worlds and ideas.
 Give Now